 What Ingredients Will I Need for Spicy Cajun Pasta?

 The first time I made Instant Pot Cajun Pasta I used venison sausage because it’s what I had on hand.
 It was delicious, but I really wanted to make it strictly Cajun for the recipe I’d share on the blog.
 So, in order to perfect it, I now make it with Andouille Sausage.
 It’s not necessary to use Andouille, but it gives it the perfect touch.

 Of course, you’ll need some Cajun seasoning.
 I love Tony Chachere’s, it’s perfect in this dish.
-Other than that, some cheddar cheese, a couple cans of Ro-tel, pasta and you’re set!
+Other than that, some cheddar cheese, a couple of cans of Ro-tel, pasta, and you’re set!

 Avoiding a Mess When Cooking Pasta in the Instant Pot

 You may have heard, or it may have even happened to you, that when you cook pasta in the Instant Pot, sometimes the release can be messy!
 I have a solution for this, and you can read all about it here.

 The trick really works, and I always use it when making plain pasta.
 The first time I made this pasta dish though, I didn’t do it, and I had a bit of a mess when releasing the pressure.
 Rigatoni seems to be especially messy when doing a pressure release.
 So I decided to use the trick the next time I made this recipe, and it made a huge difference.

 An Instant Pot Pasta Dinner Perfect for Busy Nights